 Given the roster changes to this team, the Jets look to be on the right track to get back in the win column.
 I just don't know if it will be this year.

 As it stands right now Josh McCown is the starting quarterback, but it won't be long before Sam Darnold supplants him.
-Hopefully Teddy Bridgewater is able to show that he can still play and if he can, I can see him being trade bait to a needy team.
+As I hoped, Teddy Bridgewater played well enough in the preseason to garner trade interest.
+I just wished it was by a team that could have used him right away.
 By signing Isaiah Crowell and Thomas Rawls to pair with Bilal Powell, the Jets have a plethora of capable running backs.
-Even though the team signed Clive Walford and Bucky Hodges, both have been disappointing so far.
+Even though the team signed Clive Walford, he has been seen a disappointment so far.
 If Jordan Leggett is able to comeback healthy from his knee injury, he could be the team's starting tight end.
 Robby Anderson and Jermaine Kearse are a nice wide receiver tandem and by adding Terrelle Pryor and Andre Roberts, the corps has enough talent to keep opposing defenses busy.
 The big concern remains to be the offensive line.
 The only notable addition the team made to the group was Antonio Garcia and he might be too undersized to play tackle.
 As a whole, the line needs to show they can protect the quarterback and open up holes for the ball carrier.